IBM/cp4ba-jam-in-a-box/docs/24.0.0/Solutions/Client Onboarding/README_2400_ApolloBA_CP4BADemos.md

 !!!
 IMPORTANT
 >
 > - As this approach relies on reserving an environment from IBM TechZone, this document is **only applicable to IBM Business Partners** that have the ability to request environments from TechZone **and IBMers**.
-> - Showcasing **RPA** in action as part of the Client Onboarding scenario requires a few manual steps as described below.
+> - Showcasing **RPA** in action as part of the Client Onboarding scenario requires a few manual configuration steps as described below.
 >
->If you have your own Cloud Pak for Business Automation (CP4BA) 23.0.2 environment, please refer to this [document](../../../index.md) for other options.
+>If you have your own Cloud Pak for Business Automation (CP4BA) 24.0.0 environment, please refer to this [document](../../../index.md) for other options.